 Why do they appear?

-Fungus gnats are attracted to just that: decaying organic matter.
+Fungus gnats are attracted to just that: decaying organic material.
 Simply put, they are particularly attracted to damp soil and standing water near plants.
-If you are a chronic over-waterer when it comes to your houseplants, they will plague your plants over those cared for with benign neglect every time.
+If you are a chronic over-waterer when it comes to your indoor plants, they will plague your plants over those cared for with benign neglect every time.

 What damage do fungus gnats cause plants?

-Adult fungus gnats don’t cause any damage themselves – to plants or humans.
+Adult gnats don’t cause any damage themselves – to plants or humans.
 The larvae are the big problem.
-Fungus gnat larvae feed on the roots of plants, which can limit growth and even cause plants to die if the infestation isn’t addressed.
-Early on, your plant may stop growing.
+Fungus gnat larvae target the roots of plants as a food source, which can limit growth and even cause plants to die if the infestation isn’t addressed.
+Early on, infected plants may stop growing.
 It may start to droop.
 It may start to abnormally lose leaves.
 And finally, it may die.

 How to know if you have a fungus gnat problem